CNC3: History

-The acronym CNC3 originally stood for Cable News Channel 3, as the station was originally a news and current affairs themed channel which was carried on Channel 3 on the Flow national cable service.
+The acronym CNC3 originally stood for Cable News Channel 3, as the station was originally a news and current affairs themed channel which was carried on Channel 3 on the Flow national cable service, and the network slogan for CNC3 since 2005 is “Covering your world”.
 When the station went free-to-air, the name CNC3 was retained, but the focus shifted from exclusively news programming to include general entertainment and movies as well.

 CNC3 broadcast begun on 26 September 2005.
 Approximately three hours prior to the station's debut, the Telecommunications Authority of Trinidad and Tobago (TATT) ordered that CNC3 not proceed with its broadcasts, claiming that the broadcaster had no authority to proceed.
 TATT reversed its decision late the following day, and broadcasts began shortly thereafter.

 In December 2007, CNC3 was recommended by the Telecommunications Authority of Trinidad and Tobago for a national free-to-air broadcast license.
 The station went free-to-air on 1 November 2008.
 The station can also be seen on VHF Channel 12, UHF channel 14 and UHF Channel 22 in Tobago.